Anthropic Agent SDK — Why the System Prompt Is the Product

 The shift from raw API calls to the SDK reflects something real about where agent development is going.
 The low-level orchestration — the sampling loop, the tool dispatch, the error recovery — is becoming infrastructure.
 You don't write your own HTTP server for a web app anymore.
 Eventually you won't write your own agent loop either.

 But the higher-level problems are unsolved.
-Context management across long-running sessions is still primitive.
+Context management across long-running sessions is still primitive — the failure modes of long-running agents are well-understood, but the solutions are still manual.
 Multi-agent coordination still relies on stuffing context into delegation prompts.
-Debugging is still a manual process of reading logs and guessing at model reasoning.
-Memory — real persistent memory across sessions, not just conversation history — is something everyone needs and nobody has a clean solution for.
+Memory — real persistent memory across sessions — is something everyone needs and nobody has a clean solution for.

 The SDK handles the plumbing well.
-It handles the plumbing better than I would.
+Better than I would.
 But the plumbing was never the hard part.
 The hard part is designing the system prompt, the tool set, and the interaction patterns that make an agent actually useful for a specific domain.
 That work is still entirely on you, and no SDK is going to change that.

 The interesting question is what happens when the tooling catches up to the ambition.
 Right now, building agent systems feels like web development in 2005 — the fundamentals work, the frameworks are emerging, but you're still fighting the infrastructure more than you'd like.
 The gap between "demo agent that does something cool" and "production agent that does something reliable" is enormous, and most of the effort lives in that gap.